gkolotelo/MCF/docs/SerialSensor_v1.1.rst

 The SerialSensor class can be imported by itself, however sensor information is passed through SerialError when exceptions occur, so it is suggested that it be imported as well. listPorts can be imported if the available serial ports are not known.

->>> from serialsensor import SerialSensor, SerialError
+>>> from serialsensor import SerialSensor, SerialError, listPorts

 Using SerialSensor